Aboriginal & Torres Strait Islander Ministry Team Resources

 Aboriginal and Torres Strait Islander Ministry Team

 Please note: NAIDOC Week has been postponed until the 8-15 November.
-Resources will be added here as made available.
+Click here to find our resources for engaging with and celebrating NAIDOC Week.

 Reconciliation Artwork Animation